MessIRve: A Large-Scale Spanish Information Retrieval Dataset

 We presented MessIRve, a large-scale dataset for information retrieval in Spanish.
 MessIRve queries originate from Spanish speakers from almost all Spanish-speaking countries, ensuring relevance to the information needs of the Spanish-speaking community.
 This contrasts with other datasets, which are either translated from English or do not consider dialectal variations.
 Moreover, the dataset's large scale allows it to cover a wide variety of topics, unlike smaller datasets.

 We performed a quality assessment to ensure the reliability of the dataset, and we provided a detailed comparison with existing Spanish IR datasets, highlighting the dataset's strengths and limitations.
-We also provide baseline results of the performance of various IR models on the dataset.
+We also provide baseline results of the performance of various IR models on the datasets.

-It must be noted that the dataset was collected using an IR system in itself, Google's ``featured snippets''.
-Although there's no certainty about how Google's IR system works, it is likely that it considers many other factors besides the text of the query and the documents, such as inbound links, user behavior, the structure of the web, etc., implying significant computational resources.
-This probably contributes to the high quality of the dataset, and so makes it a valuable resource for training and evaluating open-source IR models.
-However, it also introduces an evaluation bias towards Google's own IR system, as the dataset may not be used to identify IR systems that are better than Google's own system.
+It should be noted that the dataset was collected using an IR system, Google's ``featured snippets''.
+Although there's no certainty about how it works, it's likely that it considers many other factors besides the text of the query and the documents, such as inbound links, user behavior, the structure of the web, etc., implying significant computational resources.
+This probably contributes to the high quality of the dataset, making it a valuable resource for training and evaluating open-source IR models.

+However, relying on Google's system introduces potential biases.
+Our dataset may reflect Google's ranking priorities and content preferences, and is unsuitable for identifying IR systems that outperform Google's own technology.
+Like all IR datasets, ours has limitations in terms of scope, collection methods and underlying sources.
+To mitigate such biases, we advocate evaluating IR models using a diverse set of datasets rather than just one, as demonstrated by benchmarks such as BEIR \citep{thakur2021beir}.
+By contributing to dataset diversity and complementing existing resources, MessIRve supports the broader goal of building a comprehensive Spanish-language IR benchmark.

-In this work, we have focused on zero-shot baselines.
-Future work includes fine-tuning the models on the training set of MessIRve, evaluating models on other Spanish IR datasets, and creating a unified Spanish IR benchmark with all datasets.
+We have focused on zero-shot baselines and fine-tuning on the full set.
+Future work includes fine-tuning on country-specific subsets, and creating a unified Spanish IR benchmark with all datasets.